CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 What is the role of the Music Development Office?

-The Music Development Office (MDO) is a joint initiative of the Department of State Development and Arts South Australia, intended to facilitate and support the development of the South Australia’s music industry by supporting both creative and business development.
+The Music Development Office (MDO) is an initiative of State Government, through the Department for Industry and Skills, intended to facilitate and support the development of the South Australia’s music industry by supporting both creative and business development.
 You can read all about it online at www.mdo.sa.gov.au and keep up to date through social media: Facebook, twitter, Instagram, YouTube.